-They are rising up from our ancestral, shamanic and herbal memory to reclaim their rightful place in our human diet.
-Medicinal mushrooms, such as chaga, reishi, lion’s mane etc., grow on both decaying wood and living trees and they are touted in the Daoist ancient herbal systems for their unmatched capacity to aid the body in constructing a powerful immune system, promoting hormonal adaptability and generally bringing the body back to a state of homeostasis.
+Medicinal mushrooms are rising from humanity's ancestral, shamanic, and herbal memory to reclaim their rightful place in our human diet.
+Medicinal mushrooms, such as chaga, reishi, lion’s mane, etc., grow on both decaying wood and living trees and they are touted in the Daoist ancient herbal systems for their unmatched capacity to aid the body in constructing a powerful immune system, promoting hormonal adaptability and generally bringing the body back to a state of homeostasis.
 Our bodies are constantly fighting against stress, anything to help bring us back to homeostasis is vital!
 The kingdom of fungi is weird and wonderful, and the wood-dwelling medicinal mushrooms (often called the ‘noble representatives of the fungi kingdom’) are no exception.
-Here are four things you may not know about mushrooms in relation to their relevance for human health and nutrition.
+Here are four things you may not know about mushrooms concerning their relevance for human health and nutrition.

 1. You are hard-wired for medicinal mushroom nutrition